bamj001/ClipBoredApp/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-Copyright (C) 2017 Bashar Jarrar and Alexander Meijer
+Copyright © 2017 Bashar Jarrar and Alexander Meijer